The Heath Street Cycleway is about as good as a cycleway gets

 The issue isn’t about safety.
 Overall safety is improved by separated infrastructure and speed reduction

 The real issue is one of communication.
-More work need to be done to bring the wider community on board through a process of co-design.
+More work needs to be done to bring the wider community on board through a process of co-design.
 Not only do we encourage CBC to back its sound active transport and sustainability policies, we also advise hitting the pause button on any plans to rip up the cycleway.

 The pause button

-It is essential therefore to maintain the Heath Street Cycleway, a well-designed regional route providing safety, convenience and comfort to pedestrians and bike riders.
+It is essential therefore to maintain the Heath Street Cycleway.
+It is a well-designed regional route providing safety, convenience and comfort to pedestrians and bike riders.
 With the advantages of time and help from Bicycle NSW, CBC has every opportunity to bring its constituents along for the journey.
 A fun, safe journey that ends in better streets for kids to ride down to the park on sports day.

 You can read our submission here.

 Join Bicycle NSW now!
 And join our campaign for Better Streets.
-Donate to the environmental trust which funds our advocacy campaigns for safer infrastructure.
+Donate to the Environmental Trust which funds our advocacy campaigns for safer infrastructure.